Join experts to dive deep into IaC security and governance on August 27

 What are Kubernetes ConfigMaps?

-Kubernetes ConfigMap is a built-in Kubernetes API object that’s designed to store your application’s non-sensitive key-value config data.
+Kubernetes ConfigMaps are built-in Kubernetes API objects that store your application’s non-sensitive key-value config data.
 ConfigMaps allow you to keep config values separate from your code and container images.
 Values can be strings or Base64-encoded binary data.

 Once you’ve created a ConfigMap, its content will be saved to your Kubernetes cluster.
 Pods can then consume the ConfigMap’s values as environment variables, command line arguments, or filesystem volumes.